vtex-apps/store-components/README.md

 yarn i
 ```

 Now you are ready to start writing some code.
-You can either implement a new module or extend a existing one.
+You can either implement a new module or extend an existing one.

 ## Creating a new module